 Unless exposed to a fire or a high impact force from a collision, the casing typically outlasts the battery’s life expectancy and should handle regular abuse from jumps and vibration.

-However, the battery internals is a different story.
-Abuse from vibration, impacts, overcharging, deep discharges, and storage at a partial discharge will significantly negatively impact some battery types’ life expectancy and performance.
+However, the battery internals are a different story.
+Abuse from vibration, impacts, overcharging, deep discharges, and storage at a partial discharge will significantly negatively impact the life expectancy and performance of some battery types.

-FLA batteries do not withstand vibration very well and do not handle deep discharges.
+FLA batteries do not withstand vibration too well and cannot manage deep discharges.
 However, they are less prone to damage from overcharging.
-An FLA battery will last for many years if maintained and looked after properly.
+An FLA battery will last many years if maintained and looked after properly.
 However, if neglected, it may only last a few months.

-An FLA battery left sitting at a low charge or with electrolyte levels too low for more than a few days will begin to lose its capacity gradually due to internal sulfation.
+An FLA battery left at a low charge or with electrolyte levels too low for more than a few days will gradually lose its capacity due to internal sulfation.
 When internal sulfation reaches a certain level, the battery is no longer salvageable and needs to be replaced.

 Another common cause of reduced service life in flooded lead-acid batteries is a phenomenon known as stratification.

-Battery fluid, or liquid electrolyte, consists of sulfuric acid and water mixture.
-Stratification is when the heavier sulfuric acid molecules settle at the bottom of the battery leaving a less acid water mixture at the top.
+Battery fluid, or liquid electrolyte, comprises a sulfuric acid and water mixture.
+Stratification is when the heavier sulfuric acid molecules settle at the bottom of the battery, leaving a less acidic water mixture at the top.

-This imbalance causes premature sulfation at the bottom of the plates, where the concentration of sulfuric acid is the highest, and corrosion at the top, where the water now makes up a more significant proportion of the mixture.
+This imbalance causes premature sulfation at the bottom of the plates, where the sulfuric acid concentration is the highest, and corrosion at the top, where the water now makes up a more significant proportion of the mixture.

 Typical conditions that cause battery stratification: